piteren/pypoks/pologic/pologic.md

 The initial order of Players, provided during the Table initialization, determines the sequence for the first hand played.
-For every following hand, players are rotated.
+For every following hand, the players are rotated.

 The Table builds a **Hand History** (HH) with events during the game.
 Periodically, each Player is asked to make a move - a decision based on probabilities.
-Player may (or should) utilize the data from HH.
+A Player may (or should) utilize the data from HH.

 ##### QPTable & QPPlayer: